argocon22Workshop/ArgoCDRollouts/README.md

 ## Prerequisites Setup

-For the 101 session we will require Docker for Desktop with Kubernetes Enabled installed.
-You will also need homebrew installed.
+For the 101 session we will require Docker for Desktop with Kubernetes Enabled, and homebrew installed.

 You can install Docker for Desktop by following the instructions on the [Docker for Desktop](https://docs.docker.com/get-started/#download-and-install-docker) page.